benwiley4000/car-configurator/public/README.md

 ## 3dverse stuff
 1. In general I should do an audit to make sure all the used apis are public (e.g. FTL)
-2. I need to go and make sure we're taking advantage of best camera settings
+2. I need to go and make sure we're taking advantage of best camera settings (talk to Rados)
-3. Try to see what I can do to minimize number of calls to SDK (maybe reparent everything under main container and use .isVisible?).
-Also talk to Alex to figure out why I always get problems when I switch cars.
-See if there's any other UI actions that also can cause this.

 ## SDK TODO
 - Make it so we don't throw an error whenever the session is closed (but preserve behavior that relies on this in collaborate.. figure out how to handle this differently).